 Title: Bags protect developing peaches, improve fruit appearance, and extend shelf life

-Peach growers have rediscovered a tool to add to their integrated pest and disease management toolbox- a paper bag.
-This paper bag is special; it is easy to install and remove with extra durability to withstand wind and rain throughout the season.
-If our data is consistent with previous observations, it will also be affordable for many operations.
+Peach growers have rediscovered a tool to add to their integrated pest and disease management toolbox - paper bags.
+These paper bags are special; they are easy to install and remove, they are durable enough to withstand wind and rain throughout the season, and if our data are consistent with previous observations, they are affordable for many operations.
+Globally, bagging increases yield and reduces damage for multiple crop-pest complexes.
 Producers in the United States, Spain, Japan, and China are currently using the practice of fruit bagging for many different crops including peach, apple, pear and loquat (Sharma 2014).
-Bagging has been shown to reduce pomegranate injury caused by the anar butterfly (Bagle 2011) as well as reduce Anthracnose and stem end rot for mango (Hofman 1997).
-World-wide, bagging generally increases yield and reduces damage for multiple crop-pest complexes, but fruit quality characteristics, including percent of soluble solids and acidity, have shown mixed results.
+Bagging has been shown to protect pomegranates from injury caused by the anar butterfly (Bagle 2011) to reduce Anthracnose and stem end rot in mangos mango (Hofman 1997).
+This strategy has does effect fruit quality characteristics, including percent of soluble solids and acidity.

-A multi-state research team including horticulturalists, economists, and pest management experts from Florida, Georgia, and South Carolina are investigating the practicality and efficacy of bagging for southeast peach growers.
-The team has collected preliminary data that indicate bagging can protect peaches against insect feeding and pathogenic fungi.
+A team of experts from Florida, Georgia, and South Carolina are investigating the horticultural and economic impact of incorporating bagging as a pest management strategy for peach growers in the southeast.
+Preliminary data collected by this team of research scientists indicates bagging can protect peaches against insect feeding and pathogenic fungi.
 After fruitlets are thinned to an appropriate density and receive an approved protective anti-fungal spray, young peaches are bagged.
 The bag is placed over the fruitlet when it is approximately one inch long.
 The bag is designed to fit snugly over the branch.
 The sides of the bag are folded in an accordion-like fashion, and the bag is finally secured with a metal twist tie that is built into the bag.
-Approximately seven to ten days before harvest, the bag is removed to increase the red color in the skin and fruit is manually harvested as usual.
+Approximately seven to ten days before harvest, the bag is removed to allow the skin to tan and become red color and ten days later the fruit is manually harvested.
 After the metal twist tie is removed, the bag can be recycled depending on the recycling requirements.

 In Florida, bagging can begin as early as February but will occur later for cultivars that require more chill hours.
 Producers in Georgia and South Carolina typically bag fruit in March and April, respectively.
-In Florida, members of our research team installed an average of 2.5 bags per minute and removed 48 bags per minute.
+In Florida, members of our research team installed an average of 2.5 bags per minute and removed 48 bags per minute ().
 Depending on the size of the operation, bagging can require an extensive labor force and the choice to bag may depend on the grower’s market.
-Depending on the quantity purchased, bags cost around one penny per bag.
-For an acre of Florida peach trees planted to a density of 117 per acre that that yielded 150 fruit/tree, the cost of bagging would equal $1,592, based on bag price plus $12/hr labor, in addition to the estimated 123 man-hours of total labor needed for bagging installation and removal.
+Depending on the quantity purchased, bags cost around one penny per bag ().
+For an acre of Florida peach trees planted to a density of 117 per acre that that yielded 150 fruit/tree, the cost of bagging would equal $1,592, based on bag price plus $12/hr labor, in addition to the estimated 123 man-hours of total labor needed for bagging installation and removal ().
 Additional research is needed to determine if bagged peaches can be sold at a price premium or current management practices could change, such as a reduced spray schedule, to offset the price of bagging.

 For organic or conventional producers who experience a significant loss in yield due to pests and diseases, bagging may provide the tool needed to improve fruit quality and increase yield.
 Bags are currently commercially available and any producer in the southeast interested in testing this technology can contact the authors of this article for more information.